veertuinc/anka-docs/content/en/docs/Whats New/_index.md

 Due to security changes in Big Sur, we've had to rewrite all of our addons to be driverless.
 This means that `anka mount` and `anka run (mounting)` no longer work with Big Sur VMs.
 However, they do still function for Catalina and below.

-As an alternative, we now have `anka cp` which allows transferring files and folders into the VM.
+As an alternative, we now have `anka cp` which allows transferring files into the VM.
 The transfer speeds have shown to be much faster than SCP.

 {{< include file="./shared/content/en/docs/Anka Virtualization/partials/cp/_index.md" >}}
 {{< include file="./shared/content/en/docs/Anka Virtualization/partials/cp/_example.md" >}}

+> Be sure to update addons with `anka start -u 10.15.7` to use `anka cp`

 ## What's New in Anka Build Cloud Controller & Registry Version 1.10.1